 The required 12-foot-wide emergency lane you must maintain at all times for emergency vehicles.
-Pedestrians and other foot traffic is fine in the emergency lane during the event, but no equipment or structures.
+Event attendees and pedestrians are allowed in the emergency lane during the event, but no equipment or structures.

 All objects and equipment in the closure such as chairs, tables, tents, merchandise, etc.

 Fencing or barriers that define or contain you event space.

 You are required to notify all businesses and residents adjacent to the street closure and submit your flyer and tracking forms to PBOT.
 Be sure to talk to neighbors and area businesses so you know what you will need to plan for in terms of access.
 Doing this kind of outreach is also a great way to form partnerships, pool resources, and get the community excited about your event.

 Here is a template for an event flyer to work from, but feel free to create your own with the event date and times, event name, and contact information:

 Here is a template for a notification tracking form:

 When you’ve completed your notifications, email your event flyer and tracking form to PBOTcommunityevent@portlandoregon.gov.

 Insurance is required for hosting events in the public right-of-way.
 The city requires a certificate of liability insurance AND an additional insured endorsement.
 You can review the rules on the page below:

 Additional permits may be required from other city or state agencies for selling or serving alcohol, having amplified sound or live music, or for certain types of fencing.
 Permit instructions can be found here: